vanilla-project/vanilla-project.guide/_guides/node/command-line.md

 We recommend using a version manager in order to be able to use different node versions on your system.

-The most popular and well maintained version manager available is: NVM.
+The most popular and well maintained version manager available is Node Version Manager, NVM.

 ### Testing Tools